 This thesis documents several case studies showcasing the design of projects within the sphere of computational creativity.
 In particular, this work emphasizes the use of local-area networks to afford synchronous artistic collaboration.
-As the tools, programming languages, and theory of creative coding has evolved in the past decade, this work extols the virtue that new media artists are uniquely positioned to design new systems with greater social and artistic significance.
+As the tools, programming languages, and theory of creative coding has evolved in the past decade, this thesis extols the principle that new media artists are uniquely positioned to design new systems with greater social and artistic significance.